 After the interview, always thank the interviewer for their time.
 You may say something like, “Thank you for your time, it’s been great to talk to you and I hope to hear from you again.”

 Some companies may choose to interview you more than once.
 This is a very good indication that they are interested in you for employment, however, you haven’t got the job yet.
 They just want to know more about your skills, experiences and abilities.

 You may make contact with the employer after your interview via phone or email to show that you’re keen for the job and that you appreciated their time.
-If you do decide to do this, only make contact once because, you don’t want the employer to feel pressured.

 This is a good time to be proud of yourself and your amazing achievement.